5 Myths About Narcotic Diversion Every ASC Needs to Stop Believing

-It is time to separate fact from fiction.
+It’s time to separate fact from fiction.

 Myth 1: A clean drug test means staff are in the clear